Transforming children’s lives in Mosul, Iraq

 - An estimated 1.8 million children are in need of basic essentials such as food and shelter.

-- Children's physical and mental health has been badly affected.
+- Children's mental and physical health have been affected.

 How supporters are helping